matthewdheilmanvanderbilt/CS5262_MachineLearning/README.md

 * Providers: Providers make money from strokes.
 They may be less likely to find value in preventing strokes as it will affect their revenue in a negative way.

 ### Confusion Matrix
-I will build a confusion matrix:
+I will build a confusion matrix.
+A confusion matrix illustrates classifier performance based on true positive (tp), true negative (tn), false positive (fp) and false negative (fn) predicted values vs actual values.

 |   | Actual Stroke |  Actual No Stroke |
 |---|---|---|